atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

    No — the morphing is inadequate.

 I discard every variant that fails to meet the highest quality standard, thereby ensuring that the predictive analyses are based exclusively on precisely controlled linguistic change.
-The details on the prompt I use are in Section [D](https://arxiv.org/html/2511.15214v1#A4 "Appendix D Prompt Descriptions for LLM-as-a-Judge ‣ Corporate Earnings Calls and Analyst Beliefs").
+The details on the prompt I use are in Section [C](https://arxiv.org/html/2511.15214v2#A3 "Appendix C Prompt Descriptions for LLM-as-a-Judge ‣ Corporate Earnings Calls and Analyst Beliefs").

 This methodology helps create and validate credible textual counterfactuals by establishing an objective and reproducible mechanism for assessing the quality of generated texts.
 The LLM-as-a-judge framework acts as a consistency filter that ensures counterfactuals preserve the informational core of the original transcript while exhibiting a controlled and interpretable linguistic modification.
 By systematically scoring and classifying each counterfactual according to predefined semantic and stylistic dimensions, the judge model operationalizes the notion of “credible” counterfactuals—texts that differ meaningfully in the intended attribute (e.g., tone or sentiment) yet remain faithful to the underlying economic message.

 In doing so, the approach mitigates two critical threats to internal validity.
 First, it minimizes the risk of semantic drift, that is, the introduction of unintended changes to factual or contextual content that could distort the causal interpretation of downstream results.
 Second, it limits evaluation bias by replacing subjective human judgment with an automated and transparent scoring procedure.
 Because the same pretrained model family is used for both generation and evaluation, the validation process benefits from consistent representational semantics across tasks, enhancing the reliability of the comparisons.

-### 5.3 Counterfactual Earnings Call Generation
+### 5.3 Narratives and Counterfactual Earnings Calls

 To isolate the effect of language on analyst forecasts, I generate counterfactual versions of earnings call transcripts in which the underlying quantitative content is held constant, but the linguistic framing is systematically modified.

-The goal of this exercise is to assess how much of the analyst reaction can be attributed to style and delivery—rather than to substance.
+The goal of this exercise is to assess how much of the analyst reaction can be attributed to style and delivery, rather than to substance.
 More in detail, I generate versions of the same earnings call that vary according to a number of linguistic characteristics, and evaluate how a classifier trained on historical data responds to each variant.
 The linguistic characteristics I use are:

 * •

   Confidence: Refers to how assertive and in-control the speaker sounds.
 This is adjusted by prompting the model to adopt the tone of a confident CEO, using decisive language, avoiding hedging, and conveying authority over strategy and performance.

   (Mayew2012; DelaParra2024)
 * •

   Global Focus: Captures the emphasis placed on broader macroeconomic and industry-wide conditions.
 The model is guided to highlight external forces, such as inflation, regulation, or global trends, and to link them explicitly to the firm’s performance.

   (Song2025; Link2023; Hassan2019)
 * •

   Guidance: Reflects how specific and forward-looking the company’s statements are.
 Stronger guidance is elicited by prompting clear, actionable expectations, directional indicators, and strategic intent, avoiding vague or generic phrasing.

   (Call2024; Bozanic2018; Anilowski2007)
 * •

   Sentiment: Denotes the overall emotional tone of the message.
 The text is modified to sound more positive and optimistic by emphasizing momentum, wins, and enthusiasm for the company’s future.

   (Price2012; Huang2014)
 * •

   Jargon: Indicates the degree of technical or finance-specific language used.
-Higher jargon is introduced through prompts that incorporate institutional and domain-specific terminology without changing the underlying facts.(Li2008; Miller2010)
+Higher jargon is introduced through prompts that incorporate institutional and domain-specific terminology without changing the underlying facts.

+  (Li2008; Miller2010)
 * •

   Uncertainty: Reflects the visibility and emphasis of risk-related language.
 To increase risk salience, prompts guide the model to explicitly highlight uncertainties, market challenges, and operational risks in a measured and professional tone.

   (Kravet2013; Lyle2023)

-Because the generated calls differ only in their language, any change in the model’s prediction can be interpreted as a quasi-causal effect of linguistic framing on analyst perception.
+Because the generated calls differ only in their language, any change in the model’s prediction can be interpreted as an effect of linguistic framing on analyst perception.
 This setup allows me to quantify the persuasive power of narrative, assess the potential for strategic disclosure, and explore whether firms could influence analyst expectations through subtle shifts in communication—without altering the underlying message related to financial fundamentals.

 The methodology also sheds light on the boundaries of predictability: how far a firm’s rhetorical adjustments can shift market expectations, and whether such shifts align with or deviate from future fundamentals.

-I illustrate this morphing exercise in Figure [7](https://arxiv.org/html/2511.15214v1#S7.F7 "Figure 7 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), where I project both the original and morphed transcripts into a two-dimensional semantic space.
-Each panel corresponds to a distinct linguistic attribute: guidance strength, jargon density, speaker confidence, macro focus, sentiment, and risks mentioned, the original baseline in the bottom panel.
+I illustrate this morphing exercise in Figure [7](https://arxiv.org/html/2511.15214v2#S7.F7 "Figure 7 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), where I project both the original and morphed transcripts into a two-dimensional semantic space.
+Each panel corresponds to a distinct linguistic attribute: guidance strength, jargon density, speaker confidence, global focus, sentiment, and risks mentioned, the original baseline in the bottom panel.
 The heatmaps reveal that morphing pushes transcripts toward the extremes of these attributes, generating clearly differentiated clusters.
 This demonstrates that the procedure succeeds in producing systematically varied earnings calls, thereby enabling the in-silico experimental design.

-To further illustrate the results of my morphing exercise, I report Table [6](https://arxiv.org/html/2511.15214v1#S8.T6 "Table 6 ‣ 8 Tables ‣ Corporate Earnings Calls and Analyst Beliefs"), which illustrates how the original text of an earnings call can be systematically morphed along distinct qualitative dimensions.
-Each row presents a representative passage from an original managerial statement alongside a transformed version that amplifies a specific linguistic or tonal feature.
+To further illustrate the results of my morphing exercise, I report Table [6](https://arxiv.org/html/2511.15214v2#S8.T6 "Table 6 ‣ 8 Tables ‣ Corporate Earnings Calls and Analyst Beliefs"), which illustrates how the original text of an earnings call can be systematically morphed along distinct narrative dimensions.
+Each row presents a representative passage from an original managerial statement alongside a transformed version that amplifies a specific linguistic or narrative feature.
 The six dimension i.e., Guidance, Jargon, Confidence, Global Focus, Sentiment, and Uncertainty, capture complementary aspects of managerial communication that may influence analysts’ interpretation of firm fundamentals.
 These examples serve to clarify the nature of the textual transformations applied in the empirical analysis and to make the corresponding treatments intuitively interpretable.

 ##### Relevance of Linguistic Dimensions.

 Although these narratives (Shiller2017) draw upon established concepts in economics and finance, their direct connection to analyst behavior remains largely unexplored.
 In this paragraph, I examine whether the six previously defined linguistic “factors” are predictive of analysts’ expected changes in earnings, forecast dispersion, and realized earnings changes.

-The analysis follows the estimation framework underlying Figure [4](https://arxiv.org/html/2511.15214v1#S7.F4 "Figure 4 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), with the key difference that, instead of employing the full 768-dimensional textual embeddings, I use six-dimensional vectors that capture the intensity of each specific linguistic dimension within the earnings call.
+The analysis follows the estimation framework underlying Figure [4](https://arxiv.org/html/2511.15214v2#S7.F4 "Figure 4 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), with the key difference that, instead of employing the full 768-dimensional textual embeddings, I use six-dimensional vectors that capture the intensity of each specific linguistic dimension within the earnings call.
 To measure these dimensions, I employ Llama 3.1, prompting each chunk of the transcript to rate the presence of the corresponding linguistic factor on a scale from 1 to 10.
 I then compute the average score across all chunks for each call.

-As shown in Figure [6](https://arxiv.org/html/2511.15214v1#S7.F6 "Figure 6 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), these linguistic factors exhibit substantial predictive power for analyst expectations and realized earnings changes.
-They account for approximately 25–35% of the explanatory capacity of the full textual embeddings, as reported in Figure [4](https://arxiv.org/html/2511.15214v1#S7.F4 "Figure 4 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), suggesting that these narrative dimensions capture core mechanisms through which language in earnings calls shapes analysts’ beliefs and firm performance.
+As shown in Figure [6](https://arxiv.org/html/2511.15214v2#S7.F6 "Figure 6 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), these linguistic factors exhibit substantial predictive power for analyst expectations and realized earnings changes.
+They account for approximately 25–35% of the explanatory capacity of the full textual embeddings, as reported in Figure [4](https://arxiv.org/html/2511.15214v2#S7.F4 "Figure 4 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs"), suggesting that these narrative dimensions capture core mechanisms through which language in earnings calls shapes analysts’ beliefs and firm performance.

 ### 5.4 Predicted Treatment Effects (PTEs) induced by Narratives